-TILLOU FINE ART will present MAGIC EDGE: a group exhibition installed at the Troutbeck hotel exploring magic and nuance.
+TILLOU FINE ART presents MAGIC EDGE: a group exhibition installed at the Troutbeck hotel exploring magic and nuance.
 MAGIC EDGE presents the views of 24 artists working across a variety of mediums including painting, photography, and sculpture, to image concepts that push the boundaries of reality and look toward the ethereal, the possible, and the unknown.

 The works in the exhibition play with abstraction to envision continuations of our reality.
 Whether it is an overlapping contour such as Kristen Schiele, Liz Nielsen and Samantha Bittman, or a surrealist border as in Langdon Graves, they all have a play on edge or a magical undertone.
 Magic ranges in the works from Robin Kang's mystical technology in her weaving, to tree spirits in Dave Choi’s wooden masks, to many of the works having spiritual visionary components such as Matthew Fisher.
 Benny Merris’s body art photo, Maria Calandra’s painting, and Javier Piñón’s mushroom collage are all very shamanistic where magic meets the earth.

 For inquiries or to make an appointment for a tour of the exhibition contact Michelle Tillou: firstname.lastname@example.org or 917-912-3922